Soccer clubs income hit by $680M UEFA rebate to broadcasters

 Agnelli, the president of Italian champion Juventus, said clubs were still in crisis management mode and the full picture would not be known until annual accounts begin to be published within weeks.
 He predicted some individual clubs would suffer bigger losses than an entire soccer confederation, such as European body UEFA.

-The ECA previously predicted European clubs would see revenue drop by 4 billion euros ($4.7 billion) in the next two years in fallout from the pandemic.
+The ECA previously predicted in July that European clubs would see revenue drop by 4 billion euros ($4.7 billion) over last season and this season in fallout from the pandemic.

+Agnelli also cited falling domestic revenues, including a 330 million pound ($430 million) rebate to broadcasters by the Premier League and a 200 million euro ($236 million) downturn for domestic rights in Germany.

-Playing without fans in almost empty stadiums was a problem that united all soccer clubs, Agnelli said.
+“This new season is going to be very, very challenging both on and off the pitch,” Agnelli said, adding playing without fans in almost empty stadiums was a problem that united all soccer clubs.

 “It is not just the atmosphere that the sport generates, it’s also the complete wipeout of a very important source of revenue for everybody,” he said.